Check what you know

 Did you know?

-• Drivers in England, Wales and Scotland convicted of causing death by careless driving when under the influence of drink or drugs face a minimum period of disqualification of 5 years and the maximum penalty of life imprisonment.
+• Drivers in Great Britain convicted of causing death by careless driving when under the influence of drink or drugs face a minimum period of disqualification of five years and the maximum penalty of life imprisonment.

-• The only thing that eliminates alcohol from the body is time and the average person will metabolise around 1 unit of alcohol per hour.
+• The only thing that eliminates alcohol from the body is time, and the average person will metabolise around one unit of alcohol per hour.

-a mandatory driving ban for at least 1 year (3 years if convicted twice in 10 years).
-An offence which stays on your licence for 11 years
+a mandatory driving ban for at least one year (three years if convicted twice in 10 years) an offence which stays on your licence for 11 years

 a big increase in vehicle insurance.